Alternative Drug Abuse Recovery Program For Overcoming Drug Addictions

 Tags: Marijuana Addiction · News - Addiction and Alternative Health

-A recent study found that men with self-reported DUIC (driving under the influence of cannabis) tend to be associated with an increased risk of being involved in a car accident.
+The study also found that men with self-reported DUIC tend to be associated with an increased risk of being involved in a car accident.

 [Read more →]